 We at the Climate Reality Project Philippines Branch are passionate and dedicated climate advocates who share the vision of a better reality for the Philippines and the world.

-Toff is a seasoned communications professional with over eight years of experience in working across various communication roles in the advertising industry, financial services industry, and the climate change and development sector.
-Prior to devoting his craft towards solving the climate crisis, Toff spearheaded advertising campaigns, developed and implemented media strategies, and mounted corporate social responsibility initiatives for top advertisers and multinational companies based in the Philippines.
-Much of his experience in the climate change sector stems from his work in the Philippine Climate Change Commission and the Department of Environment and Natural Resources where he led creative communications.
+Toff is a seasoned communications professional with over nine years of experience in working across various communication roles in the advertising industry, financial services industry, and the climate change and development sector.
+Prior to devoting his craft to solving the climate crisis, Toff spearheaded advertising campaigns, developed and implemented media strategy, and mounted corporate social responsibility initiatives for top advertisers and multinational companies based in the Philippines.
+His experience in the climate change sector stems from leading creative communications initiatives for the Philippine Climate Change Commission.
 He holds a Bachelor of Arts degree in Communication Arts from the University of Santo Tomas.

-Babes has been working in the development sector for 16 years.
-She is a specialist in training, institution and community development, information, education, and communication (IEC), and gender and social inclusion.
+Babes has been working in the development sector for 16 years, specializing in training, institution and community development, information, education, and communication (IEC), and gender and social inclusion.
 She received her Master’s degree in Management for Instruction Systems Management from the Liceo de Cagayan University and her Bachelor of Science degree in Development Communication from Central Mindanao University.

 Aside from being a broadcast journalist since 1997, Babes served as the Project Coordinator of the Global Fund for Malaria Component Project for 10 years and as Training and IEC Specialist of the Philippine Cold Chain Project, which was implemented by Winrock International funded by the United States Department of Agriculture.
 She also recently served as the Institution and Gender Officer of a special project implemented through a financing agreement between the Philippine Government and the International Fund for Agricultural Development (IFAD), where she gained experience in strengthening fishing organizations not only for livelihood development and coastal resource management but also for building climate-resilient communities.

-For internship opportunities, send your resume at firstname.lastname@example.org.
+For internship opportunities, send your resume to firstname.lastname@example.org.